 Look into the role of global and national policies in shaping education.
 Examine national polices of education in the contexts of policy convergence, policy borrowing and lending.
 Explore trends such as education as a form of soft power or trade, and aid for education.

-Students take five credits of electives from an approved list and four credits from course(s) offered in any Middlebury Institute program.
-Sample courses:
+Students starting their degree in spring 2020 take a total of nine elective credits: five from an approved list and four credits from course(s) offered in any Middlebury Institute program.

 Education Abroad (Study Abroad) Management